-Admission and registration procedures, text ordering, etc., can be completed without coming to campus.
+Procedures such as admission, registration and text ordering can be completed without coming to campus.
 The majority of coursework can be completed without coming to campus, including all requirements for Individually Designed Majors.

-Elementary Education majors pursuing the Early Childhood Minor must take three Saturday seminars which are offered in Superior, and are sometimes available from other universities which may be geographically more convenient.
+- Elementary Education majors pursuing the Early Childhood Minor must take three Saturday seminars offered on the Superior campus.
+Sometimes they are available from other universities, which may be geographically more convenient.

 Most instructors will prefer e-mail for regular communication.
 Some may indicate a preference for phone communication, or the communication tools within Learn@UW-Superior.

 In most courses, you'll submit your assignments within the course's digital dropbox in Learn@UW-Superior or as an attachment to e-mail, depending on instructor preference.
 Some instructors may require assignments be submitted through regular mail.

 - To be successful in our online courses, you should have a computer at home with broadband (high-speed) Internet access.

 - For video playback, a wired (Ethernet) Internet connection may be more reliable than a wireless (WiFi) connection.

 - Some learning activities, such as working with spreadsheets or formatting complex documents, are difficult to complete with only a smart phone or tablet.
 Although helpful at times, these devices are not sufficient for successfully completing our online courses.

 - If you receive financial aid, you may be eligible for a "one-time only" $1,500 budget add-on to buy a laptop computer.
 Contact the Financial Aid office to see if you are eligible.